sooolji27/rock-paper-scissors/README.md

-Rock-paper-scissors game where you play against the computer:
+Rock-paper-scissors game where you play against the computer.